mohammad-gh72/traverlly/README.md

-# React + Vite
+# React App with Fake API

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+This project is a React app, originally based on an HTML/CSS practice project.
+It now fetches data from a fake API powered by `json-server`.

+## Features

+- React-based frontend
+- Fake API using `json-server` for data

+## Live Demo

+Check out the live version of the app here: [Live Demo](your-link-here)

+## Tech Stack

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- **React** for the frontend
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- **json-server** for the fake API
-# traverlly